What are the best marketing channels to drive traffic to your site?

 That’s a wrap!

-A big thanks to everyone who contributed to the roundup.
+A big thanks to everyone who shared their most powerful types of marketing channels.
 Please share if you found it useful!

 And, just to recap, here are the results one more time…

 Best Marketing Channels to Invest In (As Voted by 30+ Online Marketing Experts)

 #2: Social Media (8 Votes)

 #3: Email (6 Votes)